Caleb Folan

-Caleb Colman Folan (born 26 October 1982) is a former professional footballer who played as a striker.
+Caleb Colman Folan (born 26 October 1982) is a former professional footballer who played as a forward.
 Born in England, he represented the Republic of Ireland in international football, qualifying through grandparents on his maternal side from Galway.

 Club career

 Early career

 Born in Leeds, West Yorkshire, Folan started his career at hometown club Leeds United, spending brief spells on loan at Rushden & Diamonds and Hull City before making a permanent move to Chesterfield in February 2003.

 In April 2006 he underwent a cartilage operation on a recurring knee injury.
 In October, he scored the winning goal against West Ham United in Chesterfield's League Cup victory, after which he signed a one-year contract extension.

 Wigan Athletic

 After a series of impressive performances for Chesterfield, Folan was linked with a January transfer to Premier League side Wigan Athletic, and on 26 January 2007 he completed a £500,000 transfer, signing a three-and-a-half-year deal.
 Wigan manager Paul Jewell stated: "He's strong, he's aggressive, he's got a finisher's instinct and I think he will add competition in an area where the squad needs bolstering."
 He made his debut for Wigan against Reading on 30 January 2007, and on 21 February, scored his first goal for the club, an equaliser against Watford.
 On 3 March he scored the winner against Manchester City away at the City of Manchester Stadium in a 1–0 victory.